danielabajirov/Uni/docs/adr/0001-use-crowdin-for-translations.md

 * Use [popeye](https://github.com/JabRef/popeye)
 * Use [Lingohub](https://lingohub.com/)

+## Considered Options

+* pollll

 ## Decision Outcome

-* Chosen Alternative: Crowdin
-* Crowdin is easy to use, integrates in our GitHub workflow, and is free for OSS projects.
+Chosen option: "pollll", because This is what we would made.